ni/semi-test-library-dotnet/docs/UserGuide/WorkingWithMultiplexedConnections.md

    - **Site**: The site number for this connection.
    - **Instrument** and **Channel**: The instrument channel that is routed.
    - **Multiplexer**: The multiplexer used for routing.
-   - **Route**: The relay configuration or route name to apply for this pin-site combination.
+   - **Route**: The relay configuration to apply for this pin-site specific connection.

 > [!IMPORTANT]
-> Only DUT Pins and SystemRelays are supported for multiplexed connection workflows.
-Defining SystemPins or SiteRelays is not supported for this workflow.
+> Using SystemPins or SiteRelays is not supported when defining multiplexed connections with STL.

 ### Example Pin Map: NIGenericMultiplexer with Relay Configurations